-The Student Loans Company's quick start guide - www.gov.uk/repaying-your-student-loan - has more information about how they'll repay their student loan, how much they'll repay, and the interest involved.
+The Student Loans Company's guidance - www.gov.uk/repaying-yourstudent-loan - has more information about how they'll repay their student loan, how much they'll repay, and the interest involved.

 Location matters

 We've mainly covered the system in England, but if you live elsewhere in the UK, the fees, loans, repayment, and cost of living will be different.